-- Postsecondary Readiness, including ACT and FAFSA prep; college visits; dual enrollment - Afterschool and out-of-school programming, including tutoring, mentoring, summer camps, test prep, college going support, arts, music and STEM programs - Workforce Readiness, including entry-level work credentials while in high school; preapprentice opportunities; GED assistance; career fairs; work-based education
+- Postsecondary Readiness, including ACT and FAFSA prep; college visits; dual enrollment - Afterschool and out-of-school programming, including tutoring, mentoring, summer camps,

-Pillar 3: Family and Community Engagement

-- Family learning opportunities, including financial literacy, computer classes, access to the internet, parent education - Family engagement and mobilization, including, National Network for Partnership Schools (NNPS) and parent nation training to help families elevate their own leadership skills and voice - Teacher professional learning, including NNPS and Mapp's Dual Capacity-Building Framework for Family Engagement to help educators support families in the schoolhouse - Service referrals for family supports, including food security programs, health and mental health services, housing supports, GED courses and testing, etc. - Early warning systems and supports, including Check & Connect for student attendance, mentors and family connectors to check in with family members, and positive information shared with families related to their child's engagement in school

-Pillar 4: Collaborative Leadership & Practices

-- Supporting community friendly schools, including developing collective trust at the schools, measured through baseline surveys of families - Share Professional Learning, including learning for educators (Dual Capacity Framework) and families (NNPS and Parent Nation) to support development of family and student 'voice' - Diversity of Perspectives via tiered governance structure, including the project-wide engagement of youth, educators, families and community members on Consortium and Partnership Council, and our multiple School Advisory Boards (1 per school) - Targeting services to priority students, including use of multi-tiered interventions, data disaggregation, and Community School Coordinator focus on priority students

-Project closes gaps in educational opportunity

-Briefly, our strategies to ensure the closing of gaps includes:
+Services to Be Provided to Students and Families Figure 10 test prep, college going support, arts, music and STEM programs • Workforce Readiness, including entry-level work credentials while in high school apprentice opportunities; GED assistance; career fairs; work-based education ol; pre- Pillar 3: Family and Community Engagement • Family learning opportunities, including financial literacy, computer classes, accurate internet, parent education cess to the • Family engagement and mobilization, including, National Network for Partnersh (NNPS) and parent nation training to help families elevate their own leadership sk • Teacher professional learning , including NNPS and Mapp's Dual Capacity-Buil Framework for Family Engagement to help educators support families in the school • • Service referrals for family supports, including food security programs, health a health services, housing supports, GED courses and testing, etc. and mental • Early warning systems and supports, including Check & Connect for student at mentors and family connectors to check in with family members, and positive infor shared with families related to their child's engagement in school Pillar 4: Collaborative Leadership & Practices • Supporting community friendly schools, including developing collective trust at measured through baseline surveys of families t the schools, • Share Professional Learning, including learning for educators (Dual Capacity Fr and families (NNPS and Parent Nation) to support development of family and stud · · · · · · • Diversity of Perspectives via tiered governance structure, including the project engagement of youth, educators, families and community members on Consortiun Partnership Council, and our multiple School Advisory Boards (1 per school) • Targeting services to priority students, including use of multi-tiered intervention disaggregation, and community school coordinator focus on priority students ns, data Project closes gaps in educational opportunity Briefly, our strategies to ensure the closing of gaps includes: • Identifying "priority" students and ensuring they receive services;

-- Identifying "priority" students and ensuring they receive services; - Implementing a cradle-to-career network of support that includes referrals to essential services such as housing assistance, physical and mental health, and food security, as we understand that academic supports are not enough in high poverty schools and challenged geographic areas; - Expanding the availability of opportunities available to children, youth and families that include opportunities that are not normally available to those living in poverty; and - Expanding the collaborative and productive relationships between students, educators, parents, and community members and centering the school as the hear of community.
+Implementing a cradle-to-career network of support that includes referrals to essential • services such as housing assistance, physical and mental health, and food security, as we understand that academic supports are not enough in high poverty schools and challenged geographic areas;

+- Expanding the availability of opportunities available to children, youth and families that include opportunities that are not normally available to those living in poverty; and - Expanding the collaborative and productive relationships between students, educators, parents, and community members and centering the school as the hear of community.